-Norton Children’s Gynecology is the only practice in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
 Our board-certified physicians are trained to treat vaginal agenesis (often known as Müllerian agenesis) with the sensitivity that children, teens and parents need.

 Vaginal agenesis is a rare disorder that occurs when the vagina doesn’t develop and the uterus may only develop partially or not at all.
 The condition is present before birth.